Earl Manigault: Legacy

-Manigault was called the greatest player never to make the National Basketball Association, and in the New York Times, Kareem Abdul-Jabbar referred to Manigault as “the best basketball player his size in the history of New York City".
-His domination of the players at the 98th Street courts was so total that it became known as "Goat Park."
-And his high-flying antics were credited with changing the game, paving the way for players including Julius Erving and Michael Jordan.
+Manigault was called the greatest player never to make it to the NBA.
+In a The New York Times article, Kareem Abdul-Jabbar referred to Manigault as "the best basketball player his size in the history of New York City".
+His domination of the players at the 98th Street courts was so total that it became known as "Goat Park".
+His high-flying antics were credited with changing the game, paving the way for players including Julius Erving and Michael Jordan.

 Although he never played in the NBA and only briefly played in college, the legend of Manigault has spread far and wide and led to his play being glorified in magazines, books, and movies.
 In 1996, HBO aired a TV movie about Manigault's life entitled Rebound: The Legend of Earl "The Goat" Manigault, starring Don Cheadle in the title role.